 The Difference Between Hollywood and West Hollywood

-As a long-time Los Angeles resident and explorer, I’ve witnessed firsthand the fascinating difference between Hollywood and West Hollywood.
+As a long-time Los Angeles resident and explorer, I’ve witnessed firsthand the difference between Hollywood and West Hollywood.
 These two iconic areas, often confused by tourists, offer vastly different experiences that reflect the diverse tapestry of Los Angeles culture.
 Let me take you on a journey through these vibrant neighborhoods, sharing insights gained from years of personal exploration and interaction with locals.

 Geographical and Governance Distinctions